rubocode/frontier.nvim/doc/design/origin.md

 It turned out that I prefer simple yet sophisticated color usage.
 It was also clear that I preferred _dark_ themes over _light_ themes.
-This has influenced the semantics of the color mapping.
+This has influenced the semantics of the color mapping and allowed better focus and simplicity.

 ### PRIORITIES